amrvac/amrvac/doc/par.md

       ...
      /

 If you do not define a variable the default value is used.
-The default values for the (many) parameters are defined in the file `amrio.t`, specifically in the subroutine `readparameters`.

 The Fortran 90 standard for logical variable values is either `T` and `F` or `.true.` and `.false.`, but some compilers accept only one of them.
 Text between